JangoSteve/websockets-demo/README.md

 open index.html
 ```

+Optionally, you may also open the client page over the
+network, e.g. locally or over wifi, if you have the server
+running.
+Visit http://localhost:8080, or look
+up your local network address (e.g. 192.168.1.1) using `ifconfig`
+and visit your address on port 8080.

 ## Client Modules

 The idea of the app is that everyone who opens the page will be